 Karen agrees: “If your grazing becomes poor, your horse lacks condition, or you do not have decent waterproof rugs — and assuming you do have a suitable stable — the horse would be better off coming in at night then standing in mud 24/7.”

 Weighing up all these factors, your intentions for the horse over the winter, whether you plan to clip, and what facilities you have available, will help you make the right decision on when to bring your horse in at night.

-H&H hunting editor Catherine Austen brings her horses in as soon as they are clipped [in October], whereas H&H acting print features editor Martha Terry counters: “My eventer went out following the last event of the season until January — she’s tough as old boots.”
+H&H hunting editor Catherine Austen brings her horses in as soon as they are clipped [in October], whereas H&H magazine’s features editor Martha Terry counters: “My eventer went out following the last event of the season until January — she was as tough as old boots.”